Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: RIS-assisted Multicast Beamforming Design

 \subsubsection{RIS Passive Multicast Beamforming MMF Problem for $\ebf$}

-Optimizing RIS passive beamformer $\ebf$ with given $\wbf$ is the main challenge in $\Pc_o$.
-As discussed earlier, directly applying AO to the original problem $\Pc_o$ is not effective.
-However, once we convert $\Pc_o$ into $\Pc_2$, for given $\wbf$, we naturally have the following optimization problem w.r.t. $\ebf$, which is to maximize the minimum ratio of the received SINR over its target, or the weighted SINR, \ie ${\SINR_{ik}}/{\gamma_{ik}}$:
+Given $\wbf$, RIS passive beamformer $\ebf$ optimization is the main challenge in $\Pc_o$.
+However, once we convert $\Pc_o$ into $\Pc_2$, we see that optimizing $\ebf$ is essentially to maximize the minimum ratio of the received SINR at each user over its target, \ie the weighted SINR, as the following max-min problem: